waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Warehouse Entrance: Southeast quadrant (likely Map 3_55).

 # Lessons Learned
-- S1 and S2 both toggle (12, 8).
-This explains why (12, 8) closed when turning only one of them ON.
+- S1 and S2 BOTH toggle (12, 8).
+This is why it closes when only one is ON and opens when both are ON.
-- NPC movement or turn-based updates can make shutters appear to move on their own.
+- Baseline has (12, 8) OPEN, which is the default southern exit.
-- Trust the shutter report tool for state verification.
+- 3-2-1 sequence results in ALL shutters being OPEN.
-- Toggling Switch 1 and Switch 2 both affects shutter (12, 8).
-If both are ON, it returns to its baseline state (OPEN).
+- Trust the report tool over navigation "tile change" messages for state verification, but note that navigation will abort if a shutter closes in its path.